 which reside in the appropriate "Program Files" folder after

-- The next screen allows the ability to enable or disable a property.
+The next screen allows the ability to enable or disable a property.
 If

-unsure, keep all default options and choose Next.
+unsure, keep all default options and select Next.

-the bar code will be inserted.
-Be sure to allow enough space for
+the barcode will be inserted.
+Be sure to leave adequate space for

 as its width may vary with the amount of data encoded.
-Place the
+Position the

-cursor in the area where the control will be inserted.
+cursor in the field where the control will be inserted.